Jackal (The Day of the Jackal): Main novel plot

-As the story opens, the Jackal plans to continue working as an assassin until he has enough money to retire.
-The money paid him for assassinating two German engineers, thus delaying the development of Gamal Abdel Nasser's Al Zarifa rocket, had been enough to keep him in luxury for several years, but the offer of US$500,000 (about US$3.5 million in 2021 dollars) from the OAS to kill de Gaulle gives him the opportunity to retire early.
+As the story opens, the Jackal plans to continue working as an assassin until he can afford to retire.
+The money paid to him for assassinating two German engineers, thus delaying the development of Gamal Abdel Nasser's Al Zarifa rocket (Operation Damocles), had been enough to keep him in luxury for several years, but the offer of US$500,000 (about 5 million in 2024 dollars) from the OAS to kill de Gaulle gives him the opportunity to retire early.
 Despite his concern over the "security slackness of the OAS", he finds the job too tempting to turn down.
 However, he insists that the OAS commanders in charge of the plot must not disclose the matter to anybody, and suggests they stay somewhere under heavy guard until the assassination is complete.

 The assassin invents the codename of "the Jackal" after he is hired by the OAS conspirators.
 When asked for his choice of codename in the novel, the Jackal replies: "Since we have been speaking of hunting, what about the Jackal?
 Will that do?".

-Taking elaborate precautions, the Jackal applies for a passport (based on an infant whose birthday is very close to his own but who died at a young age) and seeks out forged identity documents to get him into France to get him close to de Gaulle.
-He also steals two passports as contingent identities and purchases disguises to match, as well as a specially made sniper rifle.
-He kills the forger, who attempts to blackmail him for more money.
-He later goes to France to reconnoitre the best location and does research about de Gaulle, before concluding that the best time to kill him is on Liberation Day.
+Taking elaborate precautions, the Jackal applies for a passport (based on an infant whose birthday is very close to his own but who died at a young age) and seeks out forged identity documents to sneak into France.
+He also steals two passports as contingent identities and purchases disguises to match.
+He kills the forger, after he attempts to blackmail him for more money, and commissions a specially made sniper rifle from an expert gunsmith.
+He later goes to France to reconnoitre the best location and does research about de Gaulle, before concluding that the best time to kill him is on 25 August 1963.

-The French Action Service is able to capture and interrogate one of the plotter's bodyguards, one of the few men who is broadly aware of a plot, if not the actual details.
-Through Kowalski, the Action Service is not only made aware of the plot, but the Jackal's code name and a broad description.
+The French Action Service is able to capture and interrogate Kowalski (Wolenski in the film), a bodyguard to Marc Rodin (the overall chief of the OAS) and one of the few men who has knowledge of the assassination, if not the actual details.
+Through Kowalski, the Action Service learns of the plot as well the Jackal's code name and a rough description.
 Roger Frey, the Minister of the Interior of France, convenes a meeting of all the heads of the department of state security, but all the men are at a loss as to how to proceed, until a Commissioner of the Police Judiciare suggests that the first and most important objective is to establish the true identity of the Jackal, which is something that only pure detective work can accomplish.
-When the Minister of the Interior asks him for the best detective in France, he suggests to the committee that the best detective is his own deputy, Claude Lebel.
+When the Minister of the Interior asks him for the best detective in France, he volunteers his own deputy, Claude Lebel.